Welcome to the dip academy, a free online resource for definitions,

 Groupon: You earn £50 for every voucher purchased, but Groupon take 50% of your sale

 leaving the business with £25 per sale.
-However you won’t pay anything if there’s 0 sales.
+However you won’t pay anything if there are 0 sales.

 dip: If a budget of £5 is set, a deal will be clicked on by up to 25 dip users.
 If 1 of them redeems the deal you’ll make £45, that’s a 4% conversion rate.
 The average conversion rate is 21% which equates to an average of £225 on a £5 promotion, however the maximum you could earn is £1,250.